Mind0xP/OWASP-17_CTF_Writeups/eternal_sunshine/README.md

 So in order to minimize our work on comparing two hashes, we will create a user which is almost identical to our original user.
 We will do so by changing the last character “r” of our original user to the next letter in the alphabet which is “s”, and came up with “uses”.

-Next we will create a new user named “uses” via “/register” endpoint, and ran my script on the newly given `[session_id]` cookie, by executing `hash(“uses”, session_id[uses])`.
+Next, we will create a new user named “uses” via “/register” endpoint and let's run our script on the newly given `[session_id]` cookie, by executing `hash(“uses”, session_id[uses])`.

 ![uses cache script](https://gyazo.com/f2d69c448800ee6cf4ac03ce027a07f7.png)

 Wait, but the generated hash is totally different from the “user” one, so what are we going to compare?
 We do know that our main goal is to login into admin page and get our flag, but how are we going to achieve it?
 By creating a valid `[session_id]` for user “admin”.
-In the following steps we are going to try and calculate `[session_id]` of “user” with “uses” `[session_id]` using the hash function, confused?
+In the following steps, we are going to try and calculate `[session_id]` of “user” with “uses” `[session_id]` using the hash function, confused?
 Let’s dig in.

 ## Playing around with Hashes

-So we will calculate `hash(“user”, session_id[uses])`, In case you are asking yourselfs why, just remember that we are trying to create `[session_id]` for “user” with “uses” `[session_id]`.
+So we will calculate `hash(“user”, session_id[uses])`, In case you are asking yourselves why just remember that we are trying to create `[session_id]` for “user” with “uses” `[session_id]`.

 ![uses with diff sessionid cache script](https://gyazo.com/254eaff91f84a4d3d5bccb7b4ed3ae5d.png)